lukasturcani/stk/docs/source/index.rst

 ----------

-Something you might like to do first, is look at the `construction overview`,
-A good thing to look at are some `basic examples`_, which will allow you to get a feel for :mod:`stk`.
-After that, examples of molecular construction can be seen by looking at the different topology graphs.
+Something you might like to do first, is look at the `construction overview`_, which can give you a picture of how :mod:`stk` goes about constructing molecules.
+Next, the `basic examples`_, will allow you to get a feel for how to use :mod:`stk`.
+After that, examples of molecular construction can be seen by looking at the documentation of the different topology graphs.
-The documentation of the various topology graph classes in :mod:`stk` also contains usage examples.
 In general, you will find examples on how to use a class, in that classes documentation.
-Once you are comfortable with construction, you can start looking at how to deposit and retrieve the molecules from a databases.
+Once you are comfortable with construction, you can start looking at how to deposit and retrieve the molecules from databases.
 Finally :mod:`stk` provides multiple examples of how to use its evolutionary algorithm.

+.. _`construction overview`: construction_overview.html
 .. _`basic examples`: basic_examples.html